 - Removals: Get a number of different quotes and check availability.

-- Personal admin: Inform friends, family and companies of your impending change of address – that’s everyone from the doctors to the DVLA – in plenty of time.
-For a fee, Royal Mail’s redirection service allows to you redirect your post for up 12 months.
+- Personal admin: Inform all relevant parties of your impending change of address – that’s everyone from the doctors to the DVLA.
+Royal Mail’s redirection service allows to you redirect your post for up to 12 months.

-- Storage: If you require storage, get it booked as early as possible.
+- Storage: If you require storage, get it booked in early.
 This way you can factor in costs as well as the logistics of moving your things there.

-A good way to summarise and keep tabs on planning is to devise your own moving checklists which can be split up week by week.
-Here’s an example:
+A good way to keep tabs on planning is to devise your own moving checklist, listing tasks to be carried out in the weeks leading up to the move.
+For example:

-- Inform landlord/estate agent of your moving date
+- Inform your landlord of your moving date, if renting

 - Get removals quotes and book your company